antbat/JS-practical-course/git/readme.md

     4. refactoring Generator as class
     5. refactoring TopCounter as class
     6. add error protection (try catch and conditions for function parameters validation)
+    7. top N have to contain unique elements ( 1..1000 )